zkVerify/randomgen/README.md

 Computes the expected random numbers locally without generating a proof.
 Useful for testing and verification.

+**Note:** Inputs are automatically truncated to 31 bytes (248 bits) to fit in a field element.
+Accepts: BigInt, number, hex string (0x...), decimal string, Buffer, Uint8Array.

 ```javascript
 const { computeLocalRandomNumbers } = require('randomgen');